 When I asked my ex for a divorce, we lived in a gorgeous condo in a high-rise building.
 However, he wouldn’t leave the condo (while we had it on the market), which forced me to move out.
 It was a stretch for my budget, but I got a cute little apartment in a lovely area.
 It was a major step down if you compared it to my gorgeous condo, that’s for sure.

 But the funny part is, I loved that apartment so much.
 I saw it as a step in the right direction.
-I know many friends thought it was ‘unfair’ that I was there and my ex was in our nice condo, and in some ways they were probably right But that apartment was everything to me.
+I know many friends thought it was ‘unfair’ that I was there and my ex was in our nice condo, and in some ways they were probably right, but that apartment was everything to me.
 It was a fresh start.
 Someplace he didn’t have the keys to – it was mine.
 It signified freedom for me.
 And I loved it more than the condo because of that!

 While not all changes are comfortable, or even feel as good as that apartment felt – they are always stepping stones to a better place.
 For example, when I was laid off years ago, I was completely freaked out by it.
 I knew I hated my job and needed a fresh start, but when it was forced on me abruptly, it was shocking.
 It was upsetting.
 And it was downright scary.
 How would I pay the bills?
-While I spent a whole summer hunting for a job and paying the bills with both unemployment money and my 401K savings, in the end I got a wonderful job that I wanted and that I really enjoyed.
+I spent a whole summer hunting for a job and paying the bills with both unemployment money and my 401K savings.
+In the end though I got a wonderful job that I wanted and that I really enjoyed.

-In hindsight I would say that getting laid off was the best thing that happened to me at that time, though at the time I wouldn’t have said that.
+In hindsight, I would say that getting laid off was the best thing that happened to me at that time, though at the time I wouldn’t have said that.
 Despite the fact I knew I needed to make a change, I certainly didn’t want to have to figure it all out that quickly.
 Looking back though, it was the best summer of my life really.
 I took the time to not just figure out what I wanted – but also to enjoy myself and dream a little.

 The Discomfort is Worth it